emiliomantilla/personal-spotify-wrapped/README.md

 ## Live Demo

-You can explore your own listening history right now—no local install required or download the zip file in the data folder and use it to see the app in action:
+You can explore your own listening history right now — no local install required.
+To demo with sample data, grab data/my_spotify_data_2.zip and load it in the app.

 🔗 **Streamlit App:**
 https://emiliomantilla-personal-spotify-wrapped-appdashboard-9l0641.streamlit.app